 MRA is not indicated in the acute setting but is useful in the evaluation of chronic peripheral vascular disease such as in diabetes, especially in those patients for whom exposure to iodinated contrast or ionizing radiation is a concern.
 Numerous techniques have been investigated for MRA, including gadolinium-enhanced phase-contrast and non-contrast time-of-flight (TOF), flow-sensitive dephasing, and steady-state free precession techniques.
 Sensitivity and specificity for all of these techniques are high.

-The gravity stress view is obtained using a cross-table projection of an externally rotated foot and ankle, with the affected side lying upward.
+The gravity stress view is obtained using a cross-table projection of an externally rotated foot and ankle, with the affected side-lying upward.
 The ankle is allowed to lie distal to the edge of the table so that the weight to the foot provides the gravity stress.
 The talar tilt stress view is obtained by maintaining the talus in inversion by holding the talus and tibia while obtaining a dorsoplantar projection.
-The anterior drawer stress view is obtained by allowing the leg to suspend from the edge of a table while the ankle lies in a gravity-assisted plantar flexion and the foot is pulled while stabilizing the tibia.
+Finally, the anterior drawer stress view is obtained by allowing the leg to suspend from the edge of a table while the ankle lies in a gravity-assisted plantar flexion, and the foot is pulled while stabilizing the tibia.

 Patient positioning for CT is less important due to the cross-sectional nature of the study and typically easily performed multiplanar reformations of the obtained images.
 Additionally, the real-time image acquisition nature of ultrasound and angiography obviates the need for special patient positioning in these situations.
 Conventionally, images provided to the interpreting provider are presented in the standard three anatomic planes to aid in recognition and interpretation.